Mahina (Michelle) Wong

 Master of Social Work, University of Hawaii at Manoa

 Mindfulness, Mindful Self Compassion, Internal Family Systems, EMDR (Eye Movement Desensitization and Reprocessing), Cognitive Behavioral Therapy, Polyvagal Theory, Treating Grief, Motivational Interviewing, Thought Field Therapy / Emotional Freedom Technique (Tapping)

-Mindfulness, self-compassion and somatic awareness are foundational to my work with individuals, and I am informed by Cognitive Behavioral Therapy, Internal Family Systems, Polyvagal Theory, Emotional Freedom Technique (tapping), Positive Psychology and Transpersonal Psychology.
+Mindfulness, self-compassion, and somatic awareness are foundational to my integrative work with adults.
+My overall eclectic and strengths/resource-focused approach is influenced and informed by Eye Movement Desensitization and Reprocessing (EMDR), Internal Family Systems (IFS), Adaptive Information Processing (AIP), Cognitive Behavioral Therapy (CBT), Polyvagal Theory, Emotional Freedom Technique (tapping), Positive Psychology, and Transpersonal Psychology.

 A Little About Me:

 Growing up in Hawaii has influenced my deep appreciation and respect for people of diverse backgrounds, cultures, ethnicities and beliefs.
 While Hawaii will always be my heart’s home, Eugene is my new beloved abode where I enjoy time in nature, reading and learning, hiking, soaking up the coastal ions and relaxing with my favorite people and animals.
 I am grateful to serve in such a rewarding field with brave people, who continually kindle my awe in our resilient human spirit.
 It is my honor to be of support on a journey toward healing and return to one’s innate